Fission of relativistic nuclei with fragment excitation and reorientation

 {\it Application to the $^{238}${\rm U} $+$ $^{208}${\rm Pb} reaction}.
 The $^{238}$U + $^{208}$Pb reaction at 1 GeV/nucleon yielding fission fragments has been studied experimentally \cite{ENQVIST199947}.
-We calculate the abrasion of projectile nucleons using singe-particle states generated in a deformed Woods-Saxon model \cite{KRUPPA198559} with a deformation parameter $\beta=0.29$, radius $R_{0}=6.8$ fm, and diffuseness $a=0.6$ fm.
-The potential depths are adjusted to yield the last occupied nucleon orbital with binding energy equal to the nucleon separation energy.
-The lead target density is taken from electron scattering experiments \cite{DEVRIES1987495} with $\rho_n(r) = (N/Z)\rho_p(r)$.
-Abrasion probabilities were calculated using Eq. \eqref{ppb} with single-particle radial and angular wave functions and adding the contributions of all occupied states \cite{CarlsonPRC.51.252}.
-An average over the orientation of the projectile was performed.
-For simplicity, only three orientations have been considered; one with the major axis along the beam and the other two perpendicular to it.
-A total abrasion cross section of 8.06 b was obtained using Eq. \eqref{sigma} summing over all fragments.
+Projectile singe-particle states were generated with a deformed Woods-Saxon model \cite{KRUPPA198559} with deformation parameter $\beta=0.29$, radius $R_{0}=6.8$ fm, and diffuseness $a=0.6$ fm.
+The potential depths were adjusted to yield the last occupied nucleon orbital with binding energy equal to the nucleon separation energy.
+The lead target density was taken from electron scattering experiments \cite{DEVRIES1987495}, assumed to be the same for protons and neutrons.
+Abrasion probabilities were calculated using Eq. \eqref{ppb} with radial and angular wave functions building up single-particle densities for each state and adding the contributions from all occupied states \cite{CarlsonPRC.51.252}.
+An average over the orientation of the projectile was also performed.
+For simplicity, only three orientations have been used; one with the major axis along the beam and the other two perpendicular to it.
+A total abrasion cross section of 8.06 b was obtained using Eq. \eqref{sigma} and adding up all fragments.
+This cross section is independent of the second stage (ablation) because it includes all possible decay channels.
 If deformation is neglected, setting $\beta=0$, the cross section reduces to 7.89 b.
 Another reduction of the cross section occurs if instead of densities from individual contributions of single-particle states in Eq. \eqref{sigma}, one uses $^{238}$U total densities from electron scattering data \cite{DEVRIES1987495}.
-We obtain an abrasion cross section of 7.65 b, highlighting that details of the shell structure can be responsible for modifications of about 5\% of the abrasion cross sections.
+We obtain an abrasion cross section of 7.65 b, which highlights that details of the shell structure can be responsible for modifications of about 5\% of the abrasion cross sections.